Dimension reduction for path signatures: Introduction

 From a computational point of view, the signature poses severe challenges mainly due to its size.
 Indeed, a priori, the signature -- the collection of \emph{all} iterated integrals -- is an infinite-dimensional object, and, hence, not directly computable.
 For some applications, the \emph{signature kernel} (see \cite{lee2023signature}) can be used instead, which is actually computable as a solution of a PDE.
 Otherwise, the most natural approach is to \emph{truncate} the signature, i.e., to restrict the computations to iterated integrals up to a given degree.
 Even so, the size of the (finite) sequence of iterated integrals of degree up to $m$ increases rapidly in terms of $m$ as well as the dimension $d$ of the underlying space: in fact, it is easy to see that there are $1 + d + \cdots + d^m$ such terms -- including one trivial term of order $0$, think of an ``intercept'' in a linear model.

 This work addresses these concerns by exploring model order reduction (MOR) techniques specifically tailored for signature-based models.
 MOR has a long tradition in the field of deterministic control systems \cite{moo1981}, where difficult to control and hard to observe states are neglected to receive a low-dimensional approximation of a large-scale model.
-This work is the foundation for establishing balancing-related MOR for controlled SDEs \cite{beckerhartmann,bennerdamm,redmannbenner, bennerdammcruz}.
-Complexity reduction in such probabilistic frameworks has an enormous impact, e.g., when sampling methods are applied.
-However, this work relies on certain stability assumptions that are not necessarily satisfied in practice.
+This work laid the foundation for establishing balancing-related MOR for controlled SDEs \cite{beckerhartmann,bennerdamm,redmannbenner, bennerdammcruz}.
+Complexity reduction in such probabilistic frameworks has an enormous impact, e.g., when sampling methods are applied. \christian{More specific to financial models, an important potential use case of MOR is derivative pricing, requiring many simulations based on one (calibrated) asset price model.
+For details on the application of MOR to derivative pricing, including in the case of American options, see \cite{mor_heston}.}

+However, the above mentioned works rely on certain stability assumptions that are not necessarily satisfied in practice.
 A way to overcome this issue is to use the ansatz of \cite{morGawJ90} established for controlled systems of ordinary differential equations and extended to SDEs in \cite{redmann_jamshidi}.
 The control theory perspective on MOR does no longer work when dimension reduction is applied to financial models.
 Let us refer to \cite{irka_finance, mor_heston}, where a bridge was built between the previously mentioned concepts and complexity reduction for large-scale asset price models.
 Detached from control concepts and stability assumptions, MOR for signatures is studied in this paper.
 We develop a robust mathematical framework to reduce the complexity of these models while preserving their essential features, provide a comprehensive method for deriving reduced order models of truncated signatures, with discussions on their theoretical foundations and practical implications.
 The efficiency of the proposed techniques is illustrated through numerical examples, including an application to the (rough) Bergomi model--a widely used model in financial markets.
 The results demonstrate the effectiveness of MOR in reducing the dimension without a significant loss of accuracy.